Powerful quake rocks Turkey and Syria, kills more than 2,300

 The quake piled more misery on a region that has seen tremendous suffering over the past decade.
 On the Syrian side, the area affected is divided between government-held territory and the country’s last opposition-held enclave, which is surrounded by Russian-backed government forces.
 Turkey, meanwhile, is home to millions of refugees from the civil war.

-Strained health facilities and hospitals quickly filled with injured, rescue workers said.
+Strained health facilities quickly filled with injured, rescue workers said.
 Others had to be emptied, including a maternity hospital, according to the SAMS medical organization.

 The region sits on top of major fault lines and is frequently shaken by earthquakes.
 Some 18,000 were killed in similarly powerful earthquakes that hit northwest Turkey in 1999.

-The U.S. Geological Survey measured Monday’s pre-dawn quake at 7.8, with a depth of 18 kilometers (11 miles).
-Hours later, a 7.5 magnitude one struck more than 100 kilometers (60 miles) away.
+The U.S. Geological Survey measured Monday’s quake at 7.8, with a depth of 18 kilometers (11 miles).
+Hours later, a 7.5 magnitude quake struck more than 100 kilometers (60 miles) away.

 Orhan Tatar, an official from Turkey’s disaster management agency, said it was a new earthquake, but Yaareb Altaweel, a seismologist with the USGS, said it was considered an aftershock because it took place on the same fault line as the first.